Arsenal - Leicester City preview: Start time, stream, odds, prediction

 Team news

-Leicester is waiting on two key pieces.
-James Maddison has been out and there’s guarantee he’ll return, while Ben Chilwell joined the walking wounded in the Foxes’ 3-0 defeat of Crystal Palace.
+Neither James Maddison nor Ben Chilwell are able to go, the latter joining the walking wounded in the Foxes’ 3-0 defeat of Crystal Palace.

 Mesut Ozil and Matteo Guendouzi remain on the outside-looking-in for Arsenal.